SPEED DENSITY vs. MASS AIR FLOW

 The following is a list of items to consider prior to converting.
 Please contact us directly if you have any additional questions or concerns.

 2. DIAGNOSTIC FAULT CODES - like any EFI system, our kit is designed to operate free of any diagnostic fault codes.
 It is best to ensure there are no codes present prior to the conversion.
 We routinely see codes associated with the removal of emissions equipment (CANP, EGR, EVP, TAB, TAD) that can negatively impact idle quality and drivability.
-Although, the severity of these effects can vary between sensor/solenoid, it is critical that they are all dealt with, either through the OEM, delete kit, or performance tuning.
+Although, the severity of these effects can vary between sensor/solenoid, it is critical that they are all dealt with, either through the OEM, eliminator kit, or performance tuning.

-3. VACUUM READING – A healthy engine vacuum at idle should be between18-20 inHg.
+3. VACUUM READING – A healthy engine vacuum at idle should be between 18-20 inHg.
 It is a good idea to check vacuum if any issue arises.
 There are many things that can result from a variety of degraded conditions.
 Testing for vacuum should be accomplished with the use of a gauge attached directly to the upper intake manifold/vacuum tree.
 Once a vacuum leak is confirmed, an isolation test should be conducted.

 4. MASS AIR METER AND FUEL INJECTOR - Mass air meter and fuel injector size should compliment the CFM and fuel requirements of your engine.
 Our products include item descriptions that provide recommendations.
+At a minimum, 24lb injectors are recommended for use in applications using both aftermarket camshaft and cylinder heads.

 5. TFI MODULE(LIGHT GREY vs. BLACK) - The replacement PCM included with our kit is compatible with light grey modules.
 Some aftermarket replacements include a black TFI module, which is compatible with 1994 and later applications.
 If you have a 1993 and earlier model year you will need to ensure you have a light grey module.